 I got married late in life.
 I was once told that if I put as much work into finding a wife as I did riding a bike I would have gotten married 20 years earlier.

 I was also told that I didn’t do dating correctly.
 My approach was to figure out what was wrong first and then decide if I liked the person.
 Apparently, most people do the opposite.
 I am told everyone else goes all in then figures out the problems later.
 I was also told on more than one occasion I am an [expletive] for doing it my way.

 For better or worse I am apparently doing the same with camera lenses.
 I hope that doesn’t make me an [expletive]

 After dating the Voigtlander 28m f/2 Ultron II Aspherical, with the exception of vignetting at open apertures in scenes with a homogenous background, my approach of finding the issues first was an unfulfilling exercise.

 Given that I have been critical of Voigtlander products in the past, you could say that this is a Voigtlander Mea Culpa.
-To see just how far my Mea Culpa goes, to see how this lens compares to its closest competitors if I kept it, and to see which 28mm lenses I recommended to my friends and family, please join The Recommended List.
+To see just how far my Mea Culpa goes, to see how this lens compares to its closest competitors, to learn once and for all if you should pony up and get the Leica Elmarit 28mm f/2.8 once and for all (that really is the question you are asking yourself, isn’t it?) if I kept it, and to see which 28mm lenses I recommended to my friends and family, please visit The Recommended List.
 I would really appreciate it if you did.